-EQI = 0.15 x (full-time/part-time) + 0.15 x (paid employment/self-employment) + 0.7 x (weighted ratio of employment in high-paying & stability industries to jobs in lowpaying & stability industries).
+0.7 x (weighted ratio of employment in high-paying & stability industries to jobs in low-paying & stability industries).

 The first term is based on the idea that "the economic impact of a given rise in overall employment is not identical if most of the new jobs are part-time positions rather than full-time positions" (CIBC, 2008:4).
-CIBC focuses on all part-time jobs, instead of involuntary part-time jobs, because their main goal is "compensation and stability...not the reasons behind the decision to work part-time" (CIBC, 2008:4).
-Due to this logic, the first term is the ratio of full-time employment to part-time employment.
-If the number of part-time jobs increases relative to full-time jobs, then the EQI will decrease by definition.
+CIBC focuses on all part-time jobs, instead of involuntary part-time

 The second term is based on the concept that "self-employment should be treated differently than paid employment...because [even though] many of those who are self-employed are satisfied with their current position, the reality is that there [are] financial sacrifices" (CIBC, 2008:5).
-Due to this rational, the second term is the ratio of paid employment to self-employment.
+Due to this rationale, the second term is the ratio of paid employment to self-employment.
 If self-employment increases relative to paid employment, then the EQI will decrease by definition.
 CIBC includes the term despite their recognition of the fact that "no less than two-thirds of the self-employed considered themselves as life-stylers as opposed to value builders" (CIBC, 2008:5).